acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 A PageMod object.
 Once activated a page mod will execute the supplied content scripts in the context of any pages matching the pattern specified by the 'include' property.

 <api name="PageMod">
 @constructor
 Creates a PageMod.
 @param options {object}
-  Options for the PageMod, with the following keys:
+  Options for the PageMod.
+All these options are optional except for `include`.
   @prop include {string,array}
     A match pattern string or an array of match pattern strings.
 These define the pages to which the PageMod applies.
 At least one match pattern must